liuximeng2/Chest_xRay/README.md

 ## Modeling
 In this section, we will talk about the models that we used to classify the images.
 We will talk about the models that we used, the hyperparameters that we tuned, and the results that we got.

 Before that, we need to perform a final step of data preprocessing.
 We need to flatten the images into a 2d array, so that we can feed the data into the models.

-In the end, this 2d array will have the size of (5216, 4096).
+To this end, this 2d array will have the size of (5216, 4096).
 5216 is the number of images in the training set.
-12288 is the number of pixels in each image.
+4096 is the number of pixels in each image.
 64x64x1 = 4096.

 ```python
 #flatten the images into a 2d array, for model training and testing